intelsdi-x/snap-cli/docs/BASIC_AUTHENTICATION.md

 Password: <your_password>
 ```

-If Snap's client authentication is successful what means that provided password is correct,
-the command will be executed and you will receive its results:
+If Snap's client authentication is successful (provided password is correct), requested command will be executed and its output will be returned:
 ```
 $ snaptel -p plugin list